 (CLO) A shooting early Sunday morning at Tuskegee University in Alabama left one person dead and 16 others injured.
 An arrest of the suspect was announced hours later.

 Alabama law enforcement said Jaquez Myrick, 25, of Montgomery, was arrested as he left the scene of the campus shooting and was found to have a handgun with a machine gun conversion device.
-The agency said in a statement that Myrick faces federal charges of being a felon in possession of a machine gun.
+The agency said in a statement that Myrick faces federal charges for being a felon in possession of a machine gun.

-The agency did not say whether Myrick was a student at the historically black college, where the shooting occurred as the school’s 100th Homecoming was coming to an end.
+The agency did not say whether Myrick was a student at the historically black university, where the shooting occurred as the school’s 100th Homecoming was coming to an end.
 Authorities said the 18-year-old who died was not a student, but some of those injured were.

 Scene of the shooting.
 Photo: AP